dhananjay-777/Note_Manager/README.md

 Note_Manager, let the Note_Manager remember your worries😊.

-Manage your notes now securely and use then whenever you what.
+Manage your notes now securely and use them whenever you what.